DoubtfulTurnip/CTF-Toolkit/README.md

 # CTFtoolkit

+=== Stil very much in testing phase but it kind of works ===

 There is nothing particularly special about this script.
 It just installs several tools that I have found useful for CTF challenges.
 It is in a very alpha release state at the moment but I am looking to make it a lot more streamline as I improve it and add more tools.

-I have written this script with the intention of it being used on a clean install of Kali Linux for the purpose of using it for CTF challenges, which can then be deleted/removed once complete.
+I have written this script with the intention of it being used on a clean install of [Kali Linux](https://www.kali.org/) for the purpose of using it for CTF challenges, which can then be deleted/removed once complete.
 I would not recommend using this on your production installation of Kali Linux.

+I made this script for me, to try and make my life a bit easier when preparing for CTF competitions

+In addition to installing some tools from Github this will also update the OS and apt packages and also install [Docker](https://www.docker.com/)

 ## Install ##